tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 			Solve to find A and B
 - Human error assessment and reduction technique (HEART)
 	1. Identifying the full range of sub-tasks
-	2. Determining a nominal human unreliable
+	2. Determining a nominal human unreliability score for the particular task (consult experts/resources)
+	3. Determine EPCs (error producing conditions) Get the total HEART effect of each EPC
+	4. Get experts assessed proportion of effect (0 to 1)
+	5. Calculate effect = ((Max effect = 1)$\mu l$proportion of effect)+1
+	6.
 - Absolutely probability judgement (APJ)
 - Paired comparison
 - Technique for human error rate prediction (THERP)